ImagingDataCommons/idc-radiomics-reproducibility/README.md

 ### Hosny et Al.

-The `data` folder stores the CSV files shared with Hosny e Al. and generated in our replication study.
+The `data/hosny_et_al` folder stores the CSV files shared with Hosny e Al. and generated in our replication study.

 The `Radboud.csv` and `nsclc-radiomics_hosny_baseline.csv` were shared with the original publication and store the radiomics features and the outputs of the deep learning model.
-We used the data stored in the first file to compute the median split threshold we used for the survival analysis in the `results_comparison` notebook, while the data in the second file were used to compare the results of the original study to those of our replication.
+We used the data stored in the first file to compute the median split threshold we used for the survival analysis in the `hosny_results_comparison` notebook, while the data in the second file were used to compare the results of the original study to those of our replication.

-The `nsclc-radiomics_reproducibility.csv` stores the results of the `complete_inference` for ease of access (since the complete replication of the study will take the user a few hours on Colab, due to the computationally intensive operations involved in the processing pipeline).
+The `nsclc-radiomics_reproducibility.csv` stores the results of the `hosny_complete_inference` for ease of access (since the complete replication of the study will take the user a few hours on Colab, due to the computationally intensive operations involved in the processing pipeline).

-Finally, the clinical data in `nsclc-radiomics_clinical.csv`, useful for the survival analysis and the Kaplan-Meier analysis computed in the `results_comparison` notebook, were obtained from the [TCIA page of the NSCLC-Radiomics dataset](https://wiki.cancerimagingarchive.net/display/Public/NSCLC-Radiomics).
+Finally, the clinical data in `nsclc-radiomics_clinical.csv`, useful for the survival analysis and the Kaplan-Meier analysis computed in the `hosny_results_comparison` notebook, were obtained from the [TCIA page of the NSCLC-Radiomics dataset](https://wiki.cancerimagingarchive.net/display/Public/NSCLC-Radiomics).
 It is worth noting that the clinical data associated to cohorts hosted by the Imaging Data Commons can also be retrieved through the platform, following the tutorial found in [this notebook](https://github.com/ImagingDataCommons/IDC-Tutorials/blob/master/notebooks/clinical_data_intro.ipynb).

+### Pai et Al.

+The `data/pai_et_al` folder stores the CSV files shared with Pai e Al. and generated in our replication study.

+The subfolder `clinical` stores the clinical data for the [NSCLC-Radiomics dataset](https://wiki.cancerimagingarchive.net/display/Public/NSCLC-Radiomics) and the [NSCLC-Radiogenomics datasets](https://wiki.cancerimagingarchive.net/display/Public/NSCLC+Radiogenomics) obtained from the respective TCIA pages, used for the survival analysis and the Kaplan-Meier analysis computed in the `pai_complete_inference` notebook.

+Furthermore, the `foundation_features` folder stores the deep features extracted from the foundation model published by Pai et Al., pre-computed, so that the user can streamline the replication process and simply look at the results if not interested in the long computational part.
+The CSV files in the folder store the 4096 foundation features computed for both the NSCLC-Radiomics and the NSCLC-Radiogenomics datasets, used by the linear models shared by Pai et Al. to compute a risk score for the survival of each patient in the collections.

+Another component of the survival analysis in `pai_complete_inference` is the median of the risk scores computed on the validation cohort HarvardRT, used to separate high-risk patients from low-risk patients in the publication.
+Such information is stored in the `HarvardRT_foundation_risk.csv` file under the `risk_scores` folder.

 # Replication Notes